pytorch/torchchat/README.md

 The parameter file will should be in JSON format specifying thee parameters.
 You can find the Model Args data class in [`model.py`](https://github.com/pytorch/torchat/blob/main/model.py#L22).

 The final way to initialize a torchat model from a GGUF format, a new file format for storing models.
-You load a GGUF model with the option --load_gguf ${MODELNAME}.gguf`.
+You load a GGUF model with the option --gguf-path ${MODELNAME}.gguf`.
 Presently, the F16, F32, Q4_0, and Q6_K formats are supported and converted into native torch-chat models.
 Please refer to section *Loading GGUF* for details.

 You may also dequantize GGUF models with the GGUF quantize tool, and then load and requantize with torchat native quantization options.
 (Please note that quantizing and dequantizing is a lossy process, and you will get the best results by starting with the original unquantized model checkpoint, not a previsoul;y quantized and thend equantized model.)